 English as a Second Language (ESL) is an instructional model to help English Learners (ELs) do just that—learn English.
-It comprises a variety of instructional strategies and techniques to develop proficiency in Listening, Speaking, Reading, and Writing.
+It comprises a variety of instructional strategies and techniques to develop proficiency in the four language domains: Listening, Speaking, Reading, and Writing.
 Eleven ESL teachers and eight ESL tutors serve our district, providing instruction in the basics, for those who speak little or no English, as well as more advanced lessons for those who speak more English.
-Approximately two dozen classroom teachers are also trained in the SIOP method of sheltered content instruction to better support beginning and intermediate level ELLs in grades 1 through 8.
+Approximately two dozen classroom teachers are also trained in the SIOP method of sheltered content instruction to better support beginning and intermediate level ELs in grades 1 through 8.

 Research shows that it takes second language learners two to three years to learn basic interpersonal communicative skills (BICS) and five to seven years to achieve cognitive academic language proficiency (CALP) if they have had two to three years of first language schooling in their native country (Jim Cummins, 1981).
 If the student has not had schooling in his/her first language, it can take seven to ten years or more to attain CALP (Virginia Collier, 1995).